dnnaji/dotfiles-wsl2-ubuntu/README.md

-My Windows 10 Setup & Dotfiles
+My Windows 11 Setup & Dotfiles
 ==============================

 Goals of this setup
 -------------------

-- Working on Windows 10, on WSL 2 filesystem
+- Working on Windows 11, on WSL 2 filesystem
 - Having a visually nice terminal (Windows Terminal)
 - zsh as my main shell
 - Using Docker and Docker Compose directly from zsh
-- Using IntelliJ IDEA directly from WSL 2
+- Using VSCode integrated with WSL2

 What's in this setup?
 ---------------------

-- Host: Windows 10 2004+
+- Host: Windows 11 Pro
   - Ubuntu via WSL 2 (Windows Subsystem for Linux)
 - Terminal: Windows Terminal
 - Systemd